-How to Handle a Financial Crisis Without an Emergency Fund
+How to Handle a Financial Crisis When You Don’t Have an Emergency Fund

-For many people, when faced with staggering and unexpected bills, the default option is to pull out the plastic.
+For many people facing an emergency, the default option is to pull out the plastic.
 Unfortunately, following this trend can put you on the fast track toward a lifetime of debt and playing catch-up because of this one-time emergency.

 Credit cards offer incredible convenience.
 With your card in hand, you don’t have to wait for approval, take on another source of debt, or even think about how you’ll pay for it all until later.

-For some people, friends and family are the obvious answer when you need someone to bail you out during a rough time.
+For some people, friends and family are the obvious answer when they need someone to bail you out during a rough time.
 If you borrow from friends and family, depending on how kind they are, it usually means you won’t need to pay interest and you’ll probably get a generous or even open-ended loan term.

 - Write down the loan terms and create a shared contract detailing all of the terms and the repayment plan.